undiplomatic/RubyController7in/README.md

 ![Main View](https://github.com/undiplomatic/RubyController7in/blob/main/Images/MainView.jpg)

 ## Why RubyFPV
 As of late 2025, RubyFPV has matured into a stable digital FPV and link system.
 Users report it operates flawlessly without stutters or break-ups.
 In my home testing, Ruby achieves approximately 75% of the range of DJI O4.
 As of early 2026, the project is working on integrating specialist FPV modules which will further improve the link.
 These upcoming modules will provide a more stable link, more range, and lower latency across multiple frequencies.
-They will support multiple frequencies, a first for digital FPV, including traditional 5.8GHz and low-frequency bands for long range.
+They will support multiple frequency bands, a first for digital FPV, including traditional 5.8GHz and low-frequency bands for long range.

 Open source FPV eliminates the "vendor lock-in" and privacy concerns associated with closed systems.
-For example, DJI has been shown to have back doors in their hardware, require activation, and restrict certain features for non-DJI drones using their air units.
+For example, DJI has been shown to have back doors in their hardware, require activation, and restrict certain features for non-DJI drones.
 Because RubyFPV is open, it can be fully customised for industrial, academic, or developer applications.
 It also handles video, telemetry, and control signals over a single link and supports advanced features like signal relaying and antenna trackers.

 ## Why This Controller
 This 3D-printed controller includes features missing on commercial systems, such as a six-position switch specifically for Ardupilot flight modes, along with a high number of assignable switches.
 Because RubyFPV supports multiple concurrent links across different frequencies, this controller has the internal space to house multiple transceiver modules simultaneously.